Stock Market Cycles – Bulls, Bears, Corrections, Oh My!

-Market “correction” is a loose investor term for market prices declining 10% from their recent peak levels.
+Market “correction” is a loose investor term for market prices declining 10% or more from their recent peak levels.
 Why 10%?
 It’s an arbitrary number.
 The conventional method for measuring corrections looks strictly at closing pricing and is measured from a market peak to the subsequent market trough.
 Analysis by Goldman Sachs Group indicates that the typical correction within a bull market takes 70 days to reach its trough, followed by a recovery period averaging 88 days.
 The passed 10 years has coined the term “buy the dip or BTD” for putting money to work during these sharp market pullbacks.

 An economic recession is defined as two consecutive quarters of negative economic growth as measured by a country’s gross domestic product (GDP).
 Recessions, while unpleasant, are a normal part of the economic and business cycles.
 As mentioned earlier, they tend to last roughly 5 quarters of economic activity.
 There are no proven, reliable ways at predicting when and how long and severe a recession will be.
 Some early warning indicators that investors look to are declining home prices, slowing employment gains, accelerating layoffs, and inverting bond market yield curves.
 Additional factors that OHFG considers are earnings estimate revisions, credit spreads in the bond market, and energy prices.
 Stock market price declines have averaged close to -35% during the recessionary economic periods.

 Views and opinions are subject to change without notice.
 Data cited is believed to be reliable but is not guaranteed.
 This article is distributed for informational purposes, and it is not to be construed as an offer, solicitation, recommendation, or endorsement of any particular security, products, or services.
 Investing involves risk and past performance does not guarantee future return.